-More than 5,000 isolators and dampers manufactured by FIP Industriale were applied to bridges and viaducts in Italy and other countries from 2003 to 2008.
-Amongst such applications, some are of particular importance either due to the importance of the structure itself or the number of devices installed.
+More than 5,000 isolators and dampers manufactured by FIP Industriale were applied in bridges and viaducts in Italy and other countries in last five years.
+Amongst said applications, some are of particular importance either for the importance of the structure or for the number of devices installed.